JetsGame/libGroomRL/README.md

 make
 make install
 ```
-We provide the cmake options `-DENABLE_TEST=ON/OFF` in order to compile the
+We provide the cmake options `-DENABLE_WRAPPERONLY=ON/OFF` in order to compile a light wrapper
-test example located in the `test` folder.
+`libgroomrl-fastjet` which only includes a wrapper for the python call evaluating the neural network output.

 # Usage